 The Equality Act 2010 requires that the Public Sector Equality Duty is actively applied in decision-making.
 This means that the equality information provided to accompany this report is essential reading for all members involved in the consideration of this report.
-The equality information is provided at an Appendix to this report.
+The equality information is provided at Appendix C to the report.